-You, being the ever-efficient business person that you are have put that on your calendar and you begin your pre-booking routine.
-You have one, right?
+Being the ever-efficient business person you are, you have put that on your calendar and begin your pre-booking routine.
+You have one.
 If not, we’ll cover that in another article.

 One thing you don’t do is take that hold off your calendar!
 That is a reminder that you must keep in place for a few reasons.

-Secondly, you are going to follow up with that producer a few days after the gig – say July 31st, and here is how it is going to go
+Secondly, you will follow up with that producer a few days after the gig – say July 31st, and here is how it is going to go.

-Email is fine for this.
+Email is acceptable for this.
 No use investing time or money – this system is just a few hairs short of autopilot.

-Please pitch us again to this client or any others you know who want something which is a proven success with corporate audiences.
+Please pitch us again to this client or anyone you know who wants proven success with corporate audiences.

 Barry and Daniel

 This kind of personal touch is unheard of in this industry.
-For most people it’s give me the gig or screw you.
+For most people, it’s giving me the gig or screw you.
 Seriously, you will be remembered and respected for this kind of craziness.

 See you on the road.